Information On 3rd and 4th Degree Tears

 Your follow up appointment

-You may be offered a follow up appointment at the clinic 6 – 12 weeks after you gave birth to check that your stitches have healed properly.
-You will be asked if you have any bowel problems: such as leakage of stool (faeces) or wind, urgency (rushing to the toilet), constipation, diarrhoea or pain when opening your bowels.
+You may be offered a follow up clinic appointment at the hospital 6 – 12 weeks after you gave birth to check that your wound is healing properly.
+You will be asked if you have any problems controlling your bowels: such as leakage of stool (faeces) or wind, urgency (rushing to the toilet) or pain when opening your bowels.
+You may be referred to a specialist if you do.

-This follow up appointment also offers you the opportunity to discuss any concerns that you may have, such as sexual intercourse.
+This follow up appointment also offers you the opportunity to discuss any concerns that you may have.

 Contact numbers and further information